cedrickchee/YDKGo/content/docs/language/arrays/arrays.md

 The array is not the most important data structure in Go.
 The slice is the most important data structure in Go.

 And this isn't cause the slice uses an array underneath, technically, slice is really a vector, and if you've watched any C++ videos over the last five years of talking about performance, you will hear a lot about vectors, use vectors.
-Why, because, just like the slice, we're gonna be using arrays behind the scenes, we're gonna be doing those linear iterations, and we're gonna be creating predictable access patterns to memory that the prefetchers are going to pick up on.
+Why, because, just like the slice, we will be using arrays behind the scenes, we will be doing those linear iterations, and we will be creating predictable access patterns to memory that the prefetchers are going to pick up on.

 ### TLB cache

 There's another cache in the hardware called the TLB.

-The TLB is a very special cache that the operating system (OS) is gonna be managing.
+The TLB is a very special cache that the operating system (OS) will be managing.
 And what it does is it creates a cache of virtual addresses to OS page and physical memory locations.
 In other words, your program is working in virtual memory, it thinks it's got real memory, but it's not, it's given a full virtual memory, because the OS gives it that level of abstraction.

 TLB cache misses: